suryavanshi123/Excel-Sales-Analytics/README.md

 6. Top 5 countries
 7. Top 10 Products

-Problem Statement:
+Problem Statement :

  AtliQ Hardwares, a global hardware giant, faces the challenge of optimizing sales and improving net gross margins.

- Key operation Performed:
+ Key operation Performed :

 - Data Management: Executed thorough data cleaning and transformation processes using Power Query.
 - Data Modeling: Developed robust data models utilizing Power Pivot.
 - Business Metrics: Established and analyzed key metrics including Fiscal Year, Profit & Loss (P&L), Cost of Goods Sold (COGS), and Gross Margin.

-  Key Learnings:
+  Key Learnings :

 The power of data analytics in uncovering hidden business opportunities.
 The importance of data quality and organization for actionable insights.
 The role of ETL processes in preparing data for analysis.

- Domain Knowledge:
+ Domain Knowledge :

 My deep understanding of the sales and finance business metrices and to utilize these insights to uplift company's better performance.

-𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬
+𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬 :

 1. India emerges as the forerunner in net sales at a staggering 161.3M
 2. AQ Master wired x1 Ms takes the crown as our highest-sold product